rosskevin/mediabox/README.md

 ![](https://i.imgur.com/UZklu5w.jpg)

 ## TL;DR
-A home media server using `docker-compose` that enables SSL wildcard certificates via Cloudflare and LetsEncrypt, and allows layering of complexity and features including Single sign on (SSO) via GCP.
+A home media server using `docker-compose` that enables SSL wildcard certificates via Cloudflare and LetsEncrypt.
+The approach allows layering of complexity and features including Single sign on (SSO) via GCP.

 ## What's in the stack?